How Peter Weber Became The Bachelor’s Super Villain

 Advertisement

-Peter displays similarly malevolent behavior towards Victoria Fuller, who is now in the center of a White Lives Matter modeling controversy.
+Peter displays similarly malevolent behaviour towards Victoria Fuller, who is now in the centre of a White Lives Matter modelling controversy.
 At the time, however, Peter had no idea Victoria had taken part in a campaign so disturbing that she would lose her Cosmopolitan digital cover.
 From the jump, Peter’s decision to ask Victoria on a one-on-one date a mere two weeks after her last one — while a number of his other contestants have not received a morsel of personal attention — is irritatingly oblivious at best and purposefully pot-stirring at worse.

 The date itself is even more upsetting.
 During the day portion of the excursion, Victoria admits she is “in her head” about the other women her boyfriend is dating.
 It seems likely Victoria opened up because Peter has repeatedly told his contestants to be as real as possible, even when it might be painful.
 Victoria is following that directive with her melancholy honesty.